KKonstantinos/KKonstantinos.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Applied Mathematics and Statistics at Chalmers University of Technology and University of Gothenburg.
-My research is focused on developing spatial models for complicated clustered point patterns that appear in many applications.
+Hello!
+I am Konstantinos Konstantinou, and I recently completed my PhD in Applied Mathematics and Statistics at Chalmers University of Technology and University of Gothenburg.
+My passion lies in utilizing mathematical models and statistical techniques to solve real-world problems across diverse domains.
+During my PhD, I focused on developing spatial models for complicated clustered point patterns that appear in many applications.
 My main research interests are spatial statistics, statistical modeling and artificial intelligence.

+I am actively seeking new opportunities where I can apply my expertise in Statistics/Data Science, to make meaningful contributions.
+If you know of any opportunities, please feel free to reach out (email communication is preffered).

 News
 ======